Pilots (Front Mission 1)#

 Ghetta Cedric#

 Backup tank and fighter.
 Cannot learn Switch or Speed.
 Comes with Stun.
-Join after mission 16.
+Join after Mission 16.